Communication-Efficient Decentralized Optimization via Double-Communication Symmetric ADMM: Method

-Crucially, our design partitions the variables into two interdependent groups: \( (u, w_2) \) and \( (v, w_1) \).
+Each iteration of DS-ADMM therefore consists of two local update groups and two neighbor-communication rounds.
 Information from one group is not used directly in its own update but enables the update of the other group, creating a feedback structure.
 This interleaving induces a coupled communication-update mechanism where each block drives progress in the other.

-Furthermore, this structure makes Symmetric ADMM not just suitable but essential: it provides accelerated convergence without increasing communication, and leads to a clean, symmetric algorithm.
+Furthermore, this structure makes symmetric ADMM not just suitable but essential: it accelerates convergence without increasing communication, and leads to a clean, symmetric algorithm.
 To our knowledge, this tightly coupled update-communication framework is novel in the decentralized optimization literature.

-\begin{remark} Dividing the Lagrange multiplier \( \lambda \) into two independent blocks \( w_1 \) and \( w_2 \) greatly enhances flexibility in communication design since the updates of two blocks are parallel to each other and realigning the order of them is allowed. \end{remark}